oblac/jodd-site/content/email/1+index.md

 + `receiveEmailAndMarkSeen()` - returns all emails and marked all messages as 'seen'.
 + `receiveEmailAndDelete()` - returns all emails and mark them as 'seen' and 'deleted'.

 The first method does a little trick: since `javax.mail` always set a 'seen' flag when new message is downloaded, we do set it back on 'unseen' (if it was like that before fetching).
 This way `receiveEmail()` should not change the state of your inbox.

-Most probably you will need `receiveEmailAndMarkSeen()` or `receiveEmailAndDelete()`.
+Most likely you will use `receiveEmailAndMarkSeen()` or `receiveEmailAndDelete()`.
 {: .attn}

 ### POP3